-NSW: Respondent Prepares and Serves Payment Schedule
+NSW: Respondent Responsibility to Prepare and Serve Payment Schedule

 A payment schedule need only be prepared if the respondent does not intend to pay the full amount of a payment claim under the Act by the due date for payment.